Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Summary and Discussion

 \section{Summary and Discussion}

-HI intensity mapping is a promising technique of cosmological detection.
-Although due to strong foreground contamination, HI intensity mapping auto-correlation detection is still facing great challenges at the present stage, HI-galaxy cross-correlation could be easier to achieve by extracting HI and cosmological information with the help of galaxy surveys.
-In this work, we have investigated the cross-correlation of MeerKAT HI intensity mapping and CSST spectroscopic galaxy survey at $z\simeq0.5$.
+H\textsc{i} intensity mapping is a promising technique of cosmological detection.
+Although due to strong foreground contamination, H\textsc{i} intensity mapping auto-correlation detection is still facing great challenges at the present stage, H\textsc{i}-galaxy cross-correlation could be easier to achieve by extracting H\textsc{i} and cosmological information with the help of galaxy surveys.
+In this work, we have investigated the cross-correlation of MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy survey at $z\simeq0.5$.

-We first generate mock HI intensity maps of MeerKAT and galaxy catalog of CSST spectroscopic galaxy survey using SMDPL N-body simulations at $z=0.5$.
-The system noise and foreground emission are also taken account into the sky map making.
-The voxel of simulation box is divided according to the the frequency resolution of L-band and beam size of MeerKAT single-dish mode.
-We constructed HI model to transform the dark matter distribution in the simulation snapshot into HI distribution.
-Then we calculated the HI brightness temperature of each voxel to get HI intensity maps.
+We first generate mock H\textsc{i} intensity maps of MeerKAT and galaxy catalog of CSST spectroscopic galaxy survey using SMDPL $N$-body simulations at $z=0.5$.
+The system noise and foreground emission are also taken into account when making the sky map.
+The voxel of simulation box is divided according to the the frequency resolution of $L$-band and beam size of MeerKAT single-dish mode.
+We constructed the H\textsc{i} model to transform the dark matter distribution in the simulation snapshot into H\textsc{i} distribution.
+Then we calculated the H\textsc{i} brightness temperature of each voxel to get H\textsc{i} intensity maps.
 The galaxy survey catalog is generated based on the NFW profile and HOD model, and the galaxy luminosity is derived by galaxy luminosity-halo mass relation.
 Then we filter the galaxies with the magnitude limit of CSST spectroscopic survey to produce the mock galaxy data.

-We perform PCA/SVD algorithm to remove the foregrounds in MeerKAT HI intensity mapping, and cross-correlate the residual intensity map with the corresponding CSST galaxy map.
+We apply the PCA/SVD algorithm to remove the foregrounds in MeerKAT H\textsc{i} intensity mapping, and cross-correlate the residual intensity map with the corresponding CSST galaxy map.
 The signal compensation is employed to solve the signal loss caused by the foreground removal process, and we construct the transfer function to compensate the cross power spectrum.
-After compensation, we derive the HI-galaxy cross power spectrum for constraining cosmological parameters.
+After compensation, we derive the H\textsc{i}-galaxy cross power spectrum for constraining cosmological parameters.